 Cosmopolitanism: Expanding the Moral Circle Across Geography

 According to utilitarianism, geographical distance and national membership are not intrinsically morally relevant.
-This means that, by the lights of utilitarianism, we have no grounds for discriminating against someone because of where they live, where they come from, or what nationality they have.
+This means that, by the lights of utilitarianism, we have no grounds for discriminating against someone because of where they live, where they come from, or their nationality.
 This makes utilitarianism an example of moral cosmopolitanism.
 Proponents of moral cosmopolitanism believe that if you have the means to save a life in a faraway country, doing so matters just as much as saving a life close by in your own country; all lives deserve equal moral consideration, wherever they are.

 Of course, the geographical distance between oneself and one’s beneficiary may matter instrumentally—it’s often easier to help people close by than people far away.
 However, in an increasingly globalized world it has become much easier to benefit even those who live on the other side of the world.
 And because of extreme global economic inequalities, an additional unit of resources benefits people in the least-developed countries much more than people in affluent countries like the United States or the United Kingdom—potentially 100 to 1,000 times more.9